I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing, and pop culture.

 The thud of his landing lets all of the tension out of the room for good, or so you think.
 Then, as Loomis glances back at the body in the yard, he sees that Michael is gone.
 The tension returns in a rush like a wave and carries the audience through the different rooms of the house.
 You can hear Michael breathing through his precious white mask, but you can't see him.

 Like a good ghost story, it ends on a cliffhanger with the victims traumatized and the villain still out there.
 You’re left with uneasiness yet thrill of a roller coaster that was mainly uphill for most of the ride but built up so much tension that the series of hills at the end were well worth it.

 Linda is strangled to death by The Shape.

 Michael falls off the balcony after being shot six times by Dr. Loomis.

 Movies are not paced like this nowadays.
-Even when they are, they come off as boring and over-inflated.
+Even when they are, they come off as boring and drawn out.
 It takes a special kind of film making to execute this pace.
-It has nothing to do with cushioning a simple story with hot air or distracting with jump scares and scary music.
+It has nothing to do with cushioning a simple story with long establishing shots or distracting with jump scares and scary music.
 It has to do with tone and setting and collecting information that will form a tight-fitting lid around the story as it culminates to its relentless climax.

 What is your favorite scene in John Carpenter’s Halloween?
 Leave your answers in the comments below!